-- 5. The CRMC will support an enhanced ecosystem monitoring and assessment program, where collaboration among agencies and organizations is essential for capitalizing on existing efforts and prioritizing future monitoring.
+- 4. The CRMC will cooperate and contribute to efforts to build an enhanced ecosystem monitoring and assessment program, where collaboration among agencies and organizations is essential for capitalizing on existing efforts and prioritizing future monitoring.
 In particular, the CRMC will support and encourage monitoring the impacts of ecosystem dynamics, water quality, and fisheries as a result of major reductions in nutrients.
-In addition, in recognition of anticipated temperature increases from climate change, the CRMC will target its monitoring to changes in dissolved oxygen and habitat.
-Results from this monitoring will contribute to the "State of the Marine Resources Report", which shall be developed every five years in support of revisions to the MRDP. - 6.
+In addition, in recognition of anticipated temperature increases from climate change, the CRMC will pay close attention to monitoring efforts that track changes in dissolved oxygen and habitat.
+Results from this monitoring will be referenced and contribute to a "State of the Marine Resources Report," which shall be prepared every five years in support of future revisions to the MRDP. - 5.
 Partnerships between research institutions and the public and private sectors shall be promoted to advance technological and environmental infrastructure that can be used to enhance coastal and marine habitats.

-700.2 Providing for Appropriate Marine-Related Economic Development
+700.3 Providing for Appropriate Marine-Related Economic Development

-- 1. The marine cluster continues to figure prominently in state economic development plans and job growth goals.
-(For example, in 2003 Governor Carcieri set a goal of having an additional 20,000 jobs in multiple sectors by December 2006.) - Rhode Island's history of mariners, ship-builders, machinists, merchants, inventors, industrialists, designers, researchers, and teachers contributes to the region's reputation for skills and capabilities that are the envy of the world.
-Ties to the US Navy enables Rhode Island to serve as a world center for research and manufacturing in undersea technology-an important economic niche that should be protected and expanded. - 3.
-Rhode Island's self-definition is a place with an innovative spirit, a respect for quality, and a commitment to an uncluttered but fulfilling lifestyle.
-These qualities are assets that can attract the best kind of economic investment. - 4.
-Coastal redevelopment and intensification of use of existing shore lands is predominant there are few previously undeveloped sites available for new coastal development.
-For example, the Metropolitan Providence region is transforming itself-as old mill buildings and run-down commercial spaces are cleared or refurbished-while the suburban areas and rural towns of South County are seeing intensified use as seasonal cottages are converted to year-round homes. - 5.
-The state has a substantial inventory of previously developed sites that are ripe for economic investment.
-Many of these have historic character, picturesque views and access to water and other services and amenities.
-Brownfields are both a concern and an opportunity in Rhode Island.
-The potential for clean up and site remediation remains high, especially as demand for redevelopment of urban waterfront increases.
-There is public support and demand to enhance incentives and reduce the administrative and legal obstacles for cleanup and use.
+- 1. The marine-related business sector continues to figure prominently in state economic development plans and job growth goals.
+For example, in 2003 Governor Carcieri set a goal of having an additional 20,000 jobs in multiple sectors by December 2006.
+Ocean economy (private sector) employment and wages declined through most of the 1990s (Figure 5). - 2.
+Rhode Island's history of mariners, ship-builders, machinists, merchants, inventors, industrialists, designers, researchers, and teachers contributes to the region's reputation for skills and capabilities that are the envy of the world.
+Ties to the US Navy enables Rhode Island to serve as a world center for research and manufacturing in undersea technology-an important economic niche that should be protected and expanded.

+Figure 5.
+The Rhode Island Ocean Economy: Employees and Wages, 1991 - 1999